kenrmayfield/systemctl-alpine/README.md

 When you run `systemctl enable some-service`:

 1. The tool looks for `some-service.service` in the standard systemd locations
+2. If a systemd service file is found:
-2. It parses the systemd service file and extracts key configuration
+   - It parses the systemd service file and extracts key configuration
-3. It generates an equivalent OpenRC init script
+   - It generates an equivalent OpenRC init script
-4. It installs the script to `/etc/init.d/some-service`
+   - It installs the script to `/etc/init.d/some-service`
+3. If no systemd service file is found but an OpenRC service exists:
+   - It skips the conversion step and just enables the existing OpenRC service
-5. It enables the service using `rc-update add some-service default`
+4. It enables the service using `rc-update add some-service default`
+5. If the `--now` flag is used, it also starts the service

 For other commands like `start`, `stop`, etc., it translates them to the appropriate `rc-service` commands.

+## Features

+- **Service Conversion**: Converts systemd service files to OpenRC init scripts
+- **ExecStop Support**: Properly handles custom stop commands from systemd services
+- **Reload Support**: Implements service reloading via SIGHUP
+- **Multiple Service Management**: Enable or disable multiple services with a single command
+- **Smart Listing**: Shows all systemd services and enabled OpenRC services by default, with an option to show all services
+- **Existing Service Detection**: Works with existing OpenRC services even without systemd service files

 ## Limitations